The BMW Concept 7 Series ActiveHybrid is based in its

 drive systems.

-In this joint venture the two manufacturers have successfully developed components for hybrid drive including the power electronics and high-voltage batteries.
+In this joint venture the two manufacturers have successfully

 (Source: BMW)